nehapaul27/rock-paper-scissor-game/README.md

 --------------------------------------------------
 - User can choose Rock, Paper, or Scissors.
 - The computer randomly selects its choice.
-- ASCII art is displayed for both user and computer choices.
+- ASCII art is displayed for both user and computer choices.gi
 - The game announces the winner: user wins, computer wins, or draw.

 --------------------------------------------------